Blast Vegas: Production

 The film was written by Tom Teves and Joe D'Ambrosia and directed by Jack Perez.
-The initial idea of the film originated in Summer 2007, when The Asylum announced that the film will be released by February 14, 2012 as Destruction: Las Vegas.
-Suddenly in Summer 2010, it didn't work due to Grimm's Snow White being produced for that time.
-By Fall 2010, the producers announced for a tentative Spring 2013 airdate on TNT.
+The initial idea of the film originated in summer 2007, when The Asylum announced that the film would be released by February 14, 2012, as Destruction: Las Vegas.
+In summer 2010, it didn't work due to Grimm's Snow White being produced for that time.
+By fall 2010, the producers announced a tentative spring 2013 airdate on TNT.
 Filming began around Spring 2012.
-Base FX and R-Team provided visual effects and CGI Animation for the film.
-On Fall 2012, Syfy acquired the rights to air the film by July 18, 2013.
+Base FX and R-Team provided visual effects and CGI animation for the film.
+In all 2012, Syfy acquired the rights to air the film by July 18, 2013.